nickg/nvc/README.md

 line editing in the interactive mode.

 [GtkWave](http://gtkwave.sourceforge.net/) can be used to view simulation waveforms.
-Version 3.3.79 or later is reqiured for the default FST format.
+Version 3.3.79 or later is required for the default FST format.

 #### Debian and Ubuntu